fancyboynet/fTween/README.md

 fTween
 ======

-An easy javascript function to handle tween animation.Can be used both in browser and nodejs.
+An easy javascript object to handle tween animation.Can be used both in browser and nodejs.

 refer in browser
 ======